xmarva/floorplan-detection/README.md

 ## How to run

 ### Model Weights
-Download the  [pre-trained weights](https://drive.google.com/file/d/1A9sZlM8NXe2bA7jgzm7jNeiB6oXjDUP-/view?usp=sharing) and place them in the `/models` directory.
+Download the  [pre-trained model weights](https://drive.google.com/drive/folders/1MgW3Qo-8K4OrHi4ebvYd-81cTqQxwLgz?usp=sharing) and place them in the `/models` directory.
 You can adjust model types by specifying them when running the server.

 ### Build with Docker
 I used Kaggle to experiment, so the image weighs a gazillion (no, seriously, 66) gb.
 If I don't forget, I'll rebuild a lighter image.